Benbinbin/NutMark/README.md

 ## Feature

-Nut Mark focus on the following features to make bookmarking step more smoothly and easily
+Nut Mark focus on collecting bookmarks with the following features to make the process more smoothly and easily

 :sparkles: Clean "dirty" URL with one click

+:sparkles: Navigate freely through the directory tree

-:sparkles: Quick search to find the folder to hold the bookmark
+:sparkles: Quick search to find the directory to hold the bookmark

-Bonus features in plan (maybe)

-:balloon: Manage bookmarks with a user-friendly interface

-:balloon: Share bookmarks in different format, like Markdown links, JSON object, images with QR Code